 - If you suspect a bed bug infestation, contact a professional pest control provider like Honor Guard Pest Control.

-- Professional treatments may include insecticide application, heat treatments, or a combination of methods, depending on the severity of the infestation.
+- Professional treatments may include insecticide application or other methods, depending on the severity of the infestation.

 - Even after successfully treating a bed bug infestation, it’s crucial to remain vigilant to prevent future outbreaks.